Table of Contents

 For the General Manager, shareholders (if they wish to reside in Dubai), and future employees, apply for residency visas.
 This involves medical fitness tests and Emirates ID registration.

 For a Mainland subsidiary setup, the trade license and initial approvals may cost around AED 15,000 to 20,000.
-Whereas, in free zones a business license and registration typically cost between AED 10,000 to 25,000.
+Whereas, in free zones, a business license and registration typically cost between AED 10,000 and 25,000.
 Office space (like a flexi-desk) starts at around AED 6,000 per year.
 Visa-related expenses, including medical and Emirates ID, range from AED 3,000 to 7,000 per person.

 Yes, Indian companies can fully own a subsidiary in both mainland (for most activities) and free zone areas in Dubai.